 Delta Air Lines, circa 1957.
 A Delta DC-7 flies through a glowing pink background over a whimsical southern belle in this fantastic piece of fifties pop art.
 A branch from a peach tree cleverly transforms into her rosy cheek and eyebrow.
 Her flowing hair also doubles as an antebellum column.

 Eastern Air Lines, circa 1960.
 Eastern's otherworldly presentation of Atlanta is pure Hollywood-inspired fantasy, where everyone strolls the grounds of their antebellum mansions in formal attire beneath the moss covered trees, which by the way, don't actually exist in Atlanta.

 Delta Air Lines, early 1960s.
-Not be outdone by Eastern's romanticized old south imagery, Delta promoted Atlanta with this wonderfully stylized portrait of Scarlett O'Hara.
+Not to be outdone by Eastern's romanticized old south imagery, Delta promoted Atlanta with this wonderfully stylized portrait of Scarlett O'Hara from Gone With The Wind (which in 2023 is still the highest grossing movie of all time when adjusted for inflation).
 A new Douglas DC-8 jet appears over her left shoulder as if to reaffirm that this was actually the nineteen sixties.